The Graduated Approach to SEN: Assess, Plan, Do, ReviewSENCO and teachers collaborating on a pupil support plan in a school meeting

 Stage 4: Review

 The review should lead to one of several outcomes.
 If the targets have been met, you set new targets at a higher level.
 If partial progress has been made, you may continue the same intervention with adjustments.
-If there has been little or no progress despite consistent, well-delivered provision, this is evidence that the pupil may need more specialist support, a different approach, or a referral to external agencies.
+If there has been little or no progress despite consistent, well-delivered provision, this is evidence that the learner may need more specialist support, a different approach, or a referral to external agencies.
 In some cases, it is this accumulated evidence of "tried and not sufficient" that forms the basis of an EHCP request.

-The review is also the point at which you update the provision map.
+The review is also the point at which you u pda te the provision map.
 Every cycle of APDR generates data about what works, what does not, and what costs.
 This data feeds into whole-school SEND provision mapping and helps the SENCo and senior leaders allocate resources effectively.

-Graduated Approach in Practice: A Worked Example
+Graduated Approach in Practise: A Worked Example

 Theory is useful, but teachers need to see what the graduated approach looks like in a real classroom.
 Here is a worked example, drawn from a common scenario in a primary school.

-The Pupil: Aisha, Year 4
+The Learner: Aisha, Year 4

-Aisha is a Year 4 pupil who is falling behind in reading.
+Aisha is a Year 4 learner who is falling behind in reading.
 Her class teacher has noticed that Aisha struggles to decode unfamiliar words, reads slowly, and frequently loses her place in the text.
 She avoids reading aloud.
 Her written work is brief and contains many spelling errors, but when she talks about her ideas, she is articulate and enthusiastic.
 There is a clear discrepancy between her oral and written performance.

 Cycle 1: Autumn Term